sebivenlo/spring-boot-workshop/README.md

 ## Before you get started, please make sure you meet these requirements:

 1. Install the following plugin in Netbeans: `NB Spring Boot`
-2. In case you do not have postgres, please install the latest version.
+2. In case you do not have postgres, please install the latest version <a href="https://www.postgresql.org/download/">here</a>
-3. Create a  database for postgres using the command below in the terminal.
+3. Create a  database for postgres using the command below.
 This works well in linux, in case you have Mac or Windows, open your terminal, navigate to the `bin` folder in your PostgreSQL installation path and execute the command.
 NOTE: make sure to change your username, in case it is not the default `postgres`.
 `createdb -h localhost -p 5432 -U postgres workshop`